blackappslist/blacklists/README.md

 ###  mainlist.txt

-[Mainlist.txt](https://github.com/blackappslist/blacklists/raw/master/mainlist.txt) is a sample file which contains apps which could be blacklisted for removal and removed using the Bl@ckApps Android App\
+[Mainlist.txt](https://github.com/blackappslist/blacklists/raw/master/mainlist.txt) is a sample file and default list that contains apps which could be blacklisted for removal using the Bl@ckApps Android App.

 ### listre.txt